 During my first visit to this area, in the summer of 1986, I became enchanted with the magical spell this land casts upon those sensitive to its natural beauty.
 On one special evening, as I watched the sun set over a landscape of unimaginable beauty, my life was transformed forever.

 In the years that followed my wife Rhonda and I made our way 2000 miles west, from our previous home in western New York to our current home in Moab, Utah, in the heart of the land that we both love.
 Join us on our journey, as we continue to explore and learn about the natural wonders that surround us in southern Utah.

-Since I haven't updated this blog in over 2 years I have been getting a lot of emails asking if everything is OK with Rhonda and I. First off, everything is just fine!
+Since I haven't updated this blog in quite a while I have been getting a lot of emails asking if everything is OK with Rhonda and I. First off, everything is just fine!
 We have been doing more travel and photography than ever before.
-Here's the story...

 In the meantime, if you would like to stay in contact with Rhonda and I, feel free to follow us on Facebook.
-I have been posting many new pictures from this year's explorations in Southern Utah.
-You can visit our page by clicking on the following link...
+I have been posting many new pictures from this year's explorations in Southern Utah and beyond.
+You can follow us on Facebook by clicking on the following link...